Skip to main content

 If you require accommodations, please consult our Student Accommodations page.

 On Demand students can request and deliver their transcript using the service Parchment.
-Transcripts, on average, take 7-10 business days to process completely and ship post-payment.
+Here's what to expect after completing your course:

 To submit your transcript request: